vedaldi/practical-cnn/doc/instructions.md

 figure(4) ; clf ; vl_imarraysc(y_pad) ; colormap gray ;
 ```

 > **Task:** Convince yourself that the previous code's output has different boundaries compared to the code that does not use padding.
-Can you justify the result?
+Can you explain the result?

-In order to consolidate what learned so far, we will now design a filter by hand:
+In order to consolidate what has been learned so far, we will now design a filter by hand:
 ```matlab
 w = [0  1 0 ;
      1 -4 1 ;